medopaw/stealthtyper/README.md

 ![Demo](demo.gif)

-When turning Stealth Typing on, it's recommended to also turn Highlight Current Line on and Spell Check off to get best experience.
+When turning Stealth Typing on, it's recommended to also turn Highlight Current Line on and Spell Check off to get the best experience.